munalen123/Sql-Airbnb-project-1-/README.md

   * Entire home/apt: 123 listings
   * Private room: 110 listings
   * Shared room: 2 listings
- Perfect!
-Here's a version of your **busiest months insight** styled exactly like your GitHub README format:

 ---

 📅 **Busiest Months for Airbnb Bookings in NYC (by Total Reviews):**